Graph Homomorphisms via Vector Colorings: Introduction

-\paragraph{Graph cores.} In the second part of this work we focus on homomorphisms from $G$ to itself, i.e., its \emph{endomorphisms}.
-In this setting we have $H=G$, so $\chi_v(G)=\chi_v(H)$ trivially.
-Our goal is to find sufficient conditions to show that $G$ does not admit any proper endomorphisms.
-Graphs with this property are known as \emph{cores}.
-It is known that deciding whether a graph is a core is an NP-complete problem~\cite{NPcore}.
+\paragraph{Graph endomorphisms.} In Section \ref{sec:cores} we study the existence of \emph{endomorphisms} of a graph $G$, i.e., homomorphisms from $G$ to itself.
+Our goal is to find sufficient conditions to show that $G$ does not admit any endomorphisms to a proper subgraph.
+Graphs that have this property are known as \emph{cores}.

 For an arbitrary graph $G$, the \emph{core of $G$} is the vertex minimal subgraph to which $G$ admits a homomorphism.
 Every graph has a unique core, and the core of $G$ is itself a core.
 Moreover, $G$ and $H$ have the same core if and only if they are \emph{homomorphically equivalent}, i.e., $G\rightarrow H$ and $H\rightarrow G$.
 Cores are the unique minimal elements of these homomorphic equivalence classes.
-In this sense, the core of a graph is the smallest graph retaining all of its homomorphic information.
+In this sense, the core of a graph is the smallest graph retaining all its homomorphic~information.

-In Section~\ref{sec:cores} we show that if $G$ is UVC, and its unique optimal vector coloring is injective on its vertex neighborhoods, then $G$ is a core (Theorem~\ref{thm:vect2core}).
-To illustrate the usefulness of our sufficient condition, we given an easy proof of the fact that for $n\geq 2r+1$, both $K_{n:r}$ and $qK_{n:r}$ are cores.
-This is well-known~\cite{HahnTardif}, but our proof avoids invoking the Erd{\H o}s-Ko-Rado Theorem to describe the structure of the maximum independent sets of these graphs, and it also avoids using the No Homomorphism Lemma.
-As a second application, we also show that the graphs $H_{n,k}$ constructed in Section~\ref{sec:examplesUVC} are cores.
+It is known that deciding whether a graph is a core is a co-NP-complete problem~\cite{NPcore}.
+In Section~\ref{sec:suffcores} we show that if $G$ is UVC, and its unique optimal vector coloring is injective on the neighborhood of each vertex, then $G$ is a core.

-Additionally, we show that when the conditions of Theorem~\ref{thm:vect2core} are met, we can sometimes add edges to a core and have it remain a core (Theorem~\ref{thm:augmentcores}).
-This is interesting, as the property of being a core usually behaves unpredictably under graph modifications.
+To illustrate the usefulness of this sufficient condition, in Section~\ref{sec:knesercores} we show that for $n\geq 2r+1$, both the Kneser graph $K_{n:r}$ and the $q$-Kneser graph $qK_{n:r}$ are cores.
+Although this is well-known~\cite{HahnTardif}, our proof avoids invoking the Erd{\H o}s-Ko-Rado Theorem, used to describe the structure of the maximum independent sets of these graphs, and it also avoids using the No Homomorphism~Lemma~\cite{GR}.

-In Section~\ref{subsec:2walkreg} we study 2-walk-regular graphs.
-We show that if a 2-walk-regular graph (that is not bipartite or complete multipartite) is UVC, then it is a core (Theorem~\ref{thm:2walkreg}).
+In terms of new applications, we show that a family of Hamming distance graphs constructed from the $k$-distance graphs of the $n$-cube are cores.
+These graphs, denoted $H_{n,k}$, have the even weight binary strings of length $n$ as their vertices, two being adjacent if they differ in precisely $k$ positions.
+In Section~\ref{sec:hamming}, we show that these graphs are UVC for even $k \in [n/2 +1,n-1]$.
+In Section~\ref{subsec:2walkreg} we focus on 2-walk-regular graphs.
+We show that if a 2-walk-regular graph (that is not bipartite or complete multipartite) is UVC, it is also a core.
+Furthermore, in Section \ref{sec:Taylor} we show that non-bipartite Taylor graphs are~cores.